shristiii19/cloneweb.test/README.md

 # cloneweb.test
-THIS IS MY FIRST GIT CODE.
+THIS IS Mgit Y FIRST GIT CODE.